 Posted in Drinks, Quick, Recipes

-Tags: agave nectar, basil, cocktail, gin, lime, martini, strawberries, strawberry, vodka
+Tags: agave nectar, basil, cocktail, fruit, gin, lime, martini, strawberries, strawberry, vodka

 Every year I say that I am going to make something with Meyer lemons but always seem to miss them.
 I am happy to report that I was able to get them this year and put them to good use. 🙂